CollectionBuilder/cb-docs/docs/objects/cdm-objects.md

 # Collection Objects Using CONTENTdm

 CollectionBuilder-CONTENTdm is designed as a "skin" over the top of one or more existing CONTENTdm digital collections.
-Collection objects are managed and stored in the CONTENTdm repository as normal--you don't need change anything with your CONTENTdm set up or workflow!
+Collection objects are managed and stored in the CONTENTdm repository as normal--you don't need to change anything with your CONTENTdm set up or workflow!

 This also means you don't have to do any special "objects" prep for CollectionBuilder!
 CB-CDM work is focused on getting the metadata correct after exporting from CONTENTdm--which is covered in the Metadata section.